 - Play with unique color combinations.
 One of our wedding magazine editor friends posted on Facebook today, saying, “I am one blush and gold wedding away from jumping off a bridge.
 Seriously people, a little creativity goes a long way.”
 We couldn’t agree more!
 Inspire brides to think outside the box, creating a wedding that is unique to them, not one that is just like everyone else’s.

 - Choose your models carefully.
 Chemistry and symmetry are important.
 Don’t just use your best friend’s boyfriend because he is available!
-Some of the best shoots capture an undeniable chemistry that makes couples see themselves on their wedding day.
-You won’t be able to pull it off if you have an uncomfortable couple.
+Some of the best shoots capture an undeniable chemistry that resonates through the camera lens and makes couples see themselves on their wedding day.
+You won’t be able to pull it off and tell the story of your vision if you have an oddly paired and uncomfortable couple.

 Something New for I Do would love to hear your ideas and tips for fellow wedding professionals in the comments!